akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/Advice from James.md

 can't do cybersecurity without knowing how to code
 - one of the best ways is social engineering
-	- someone used a deepfake to get someone from a company to wirre them $60k
+	- someone used a deepfake to get someone from a company to wire them $60k
 		- you don't read a lot about deepfake hacks since they are individually made by the hackers

 FOMO